mattogodoy/hacker-sounds/README.md

 ## Known Issues & Bugs

 The extension is in a very early stage.
-It still has not been tested in Windows and the sounds could be greatly improved.
+Please report any issues / bugs you find.

 ## Contributing